fidelity/seq2pat/joss/paper.md

 ## Sequential Pattern Mining (SPM)

+In Pattern Mining literature,
-In the area of Pattern Mining, a sequence database represents an _ordered_ list of items or events.
+a sequence database represents an _ordered_ list of items or events.
 Such databases help capture relationships in various practical applications such as sequence of customer purchases, medical treatments, call patterns, digital click-stream activity, among others.
-Given such a sequence database, Sequential Pattern Mining (SPM) deals with the problem of finding _interesting_ patterns that occur frequently.
+Given such a sequence database, Sequential Pattern Mining (SPM) aims at finding patterns of interest that occur frequently.

 ## Constraint-based SPM